moacirsouza/GOLIAS/DELL/README.md

 # DELL with CotainerLinux (CoreOS)

+## Using CoreOS

-## Using CoreOS: The first time you boot your system you will have to create a static network configuration in order to access it from a proper terminal, instead of the emulated one available in the iDRAC dashboard
+The first time you boot your system you will have to create a static network configuration in order to access it from a proper terminal, instead of the emulated one available in the iDRAC dashboard:

 1. Static network configuration ([Reference](https://coreos.com/os/docs/latest/network-config-with-networkd.html)):